SimonLeiner/SimonLeiner/ReadMe.md

 ## About Me:
 I am a Master Student of Information Systems at the KIT/TUM.
-My primary fields are investing and programming.
+My primary fields are programming and finance.
 I am interested in issues related to finance (portfolio & risk management); mathematics (statstics & operations research) and infomatics (data science & machine learning).

 ## Social Media: